Gittegatt/VinylChroma/README.md

 - WLED integration with segment, brightness, and effect support
 - Responsive web interface with diagnostics, debug tools, and OTA updates
 - Multi-board support with board-specific GPIO validation

+## 🌈 Sensor Placement

+VinylChroma is not limited to measuring the vinyl surface itself.

+- **Vinyl surface** – measures the actual record color and is the recommended default.
+- **Center label** – especially useful for black or very dark records.
+- **Album cover** – uses the cover artwork as the color source instead.

+With multiple sensors, different positions can be combined and weighted individually, for example using one sensor for the vinyl surface and another for the center label.

 ## 🧩 Supported Hardware